compsci201/compsci201.github.io/dna/index.md

 Benchmark	    the	    given	    code	    in	    SimpleStrand.cutAndSplice().
 This	   can	   be	   done	   with	   the	   DNABenchMark	   class.
 Your	   report	   must	   show	   that	   this	   algorithm/code	   is	   O(N)	   where	   N	   is	   the	   size	   of	   the	   returned	   strand.

-Test	   your	   benchmarking	   by	   running	   out	   of	   memory	   and	   then	   re-­?running	   the	   simulation	   with	   more	   memory.
+Test	   your	   benchmarking	   by	   running	   out	   of	   memory	   and	   then	   re-Â­?running	   the	   simulation	   with	   more	   memory.
 This	   will	   be	   in	   the	   report.

 Design,	    code,	    and	    test	    LinkStrand	    that	    implements	    IDnaStrand	    (like	   SimpleStrand).
 It	   should	   pass	   the	   tests	   in	   TestStrand.